Wayne Township Schools has found its next superintendent

 Current Wayne Superintendent Jeff Butts congratulates his successor, Shenia Suggs, on Monday.
 (Brett Phelps/Mirror Indy/CatchLight Local/Report for America)

-Suggs took time to thank her family — including her husband, and three sons who are all graduates of Ben Davis High School — as well as her longtime colleagues in the township.
+Suggs took time to thank her family — she and her husband have raised three Ben Davis graduates — as well as her longtime colleagues in the township.
 Many joined her on Oct.
 6 to celebrate her hiring.

 “I’ve grown up here,” she said to a full Wayne Township board meeting room.
 “I have become the educator and leader (I am) because of you.”